 Special contribution for defence

 Special contribution for defence is imposed on income earned by Cyprus tax residents.
 Non-tax residents are exempt from special contribution for defence.

 The tax year is the calendar year.
 Tax on employment income is withheld by the employer under the PAYE system and remitted to the tax authorities.
 Self-employed individuals pay tax through the provisional and self-assessment systems.
 Tax returns must be filed by 30th of April following the tax year for employees, 30th June for selfemployed persons who are not required to file audited accounts and 31st of December for selfemployed persons whose returns are accompanied by audited accounts.
 Sole proprietors with an annual turnover more than €68,344 are obliged to prepare audited financial statements

-Cyprus has concluded double taxation treaties with almost 60 countries which provide important tax advantages.
+Cyprus has concluded double taxation treaties with over 60 countries which provide important tax advantages.

 Cyprus Double Tax Treaties: